aospapp/aosp/external/python/cpython3/Doc/library/dis.rst

       Added *file* parameter.

-.. function:: dis(x=None, *, file=None)
+.. function:: dis(x=None, *, file=None, depth=None)

-   Disassemble the *x* object.  *x* can denote either a module, a class, a method, a function, a generator, a code object, a string of source code or a byte sequence of raw bytecode.
+   Disassemble the *x* object.  *x* can denote either a module, a class, a method, a function, a generator, an asynchronous generator, a coroutine, a code object, a string of source code or a byte sequence of raw bytecode.
    For a module, it disassembles all functions.
 For a class, it disassembles all methods (including class and static methods).
 For a code object or sequence of raw bytecode, it prints one line per bytecode instruction.
+   It also recursively disassembles nested code objects (the code of comprehensions, generator expressions and nested functions, and the code used for building nested classes).
    Strings are first compiled to code objects with the :func:`compile` built-in function before being disassembled.
 If no object is provided, this function disassembles the last traceback.

    The disassembly is written as text to the supplied *file* argument if provided and to ``sys.stdout`` otherwise.

+   The maximal depth of recursion is limited by *depth* unless it is ``None``.
+   ``depth=0`` means no recursion.

    .. versionchanged:: 3.4
       Added *file* parameter.

+   .. versionchanged:: 3.7
+      Implemented recursive disassembling and added *depth* parameter.

+   .. versionchanged:: 3.7
+      This can now handle coroutine and asynchronous generator objects.

 .. function:: distb(tb=None, *, file=None)